Maayanbroit/Trado_project/README.md

-This is an automation QA project for the TRADO website, built using Selenium, ChromeDriver, and Unittest.
+This is an automation QA project for the TRADO website, built using Selenium, ChromeDriver.

 Project Description